How to cure plantar fasciitis in one week

 Image showing inflamed plantar fascia

 Therefore, plantar fasciitis is an inflammation of the thick tissue that connects your toes with your heels.
-This inflammatory process over the region worsens movement.
-It makes it near impossible for you to walk with your normal gait.
+This inflammatory process in the region worsens movement.
+It makes it nearly impossible for you to walk with your normal gait.
+Aside from the issues of mobility, it will equally make your foot swell up with associated pain and damage to the bones within the region.

 If left untreated, this damage may continue.
-If it continues, it may reach a point where movement may be impaired with the such fooot.
+If it continues, it may reach a point where movement may be impaired.
 This is why there is a need for you to use any possible means to stop the inflammatory process from continuing.
+The good thing is that, with good effort, you can control and cure plantar fasciitis within one week.
+I will be showing you how to cure plantar fasciitis in one week in this post.

 YouTube video showing how to fix Plantar fasciitis